“37% of all B2B marketers have a documented content marketing strategy, while 38% have a strategy but it’s not documented.” (2018 CMI Trends Report)

 If you can’t accurately diagnose the core causes of business problems, you won’t apply the best remedies.

-Identify Areas of Enterprise Content Strategy Weakness
+Identify Areas of Enterprise Information and Content Strategy Weakness

 When it comes to content strategy, what to do is well identified and universally accepted.
 Breakdown occurs in execution.